SMS represents an important white space in marketing.

 Be sure to announce your business by including your company name in every SMS you send.
 Your goal is to develop a relationship and familiarity.

-Txtra gives the ability to personalize all text messages with the subscribers’ names, birthday, zip code, and more.
+Txtra gives the ability to personalize all text messages with the subscribers’ names, birthdays, zip codes, and more.
 Using these personalization features will go a long way in improving the effectiveness of your text message marketing efforts.

 Include a Strong Call to Action